 Broadcast is the term used to describe communication where a piece of information is sent from one point to all other points.
 In this case there is just one sender, but the information is sent to all connected receivers.

-Broadcast transmission is supported on most LANs (e.g. Ethernet), and may be used to send the same message to all computers on the LAN (e.g. the address resolution protocol (arp) uses this to send an address resolution query to all computers on a LAN).
+Broadcast transmission is supported on most LANs (e.g. Ethernet), and may be used to send the same message to all computers on the LAN (e.g. the address resolution protocol (arp) uses this to send an address resolution query to all computers on a LAN, and this is used to communicate with an IPv4 DHC server).
 Network layer protocols (such as IPv4) also support a form of broadcast that allows the same packet to be sent to every system in a logical network (in IPv4 this consists of the IP network ID and an all 1's host number).

 Multicast is the term used to describe communication where a piece of information is sent from one or more points to a set of other points.
 In this case there is may be one or more senders, and the information is distributed to a set of receivers (theer may be no receivers, or any other number of receivers).